AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Properties` menu.
 See :ref:`The_Project_Properties_Editor` for more information.

-If you right click on a project node, a contextual menu appears which contains, among others, the following entries that you can use to understand or modify your project:
+If you right click a project node, a contextual menu appears which contains, among others, the following entries that you can use to understand or modify your project:

 * :menuselection:`Show projects imported by...`
 * :menuselection:`Show projects depending on...`

-  Open a new window, the :guilabel:`Project browser`, which displays graphically the relationships between each project in the hierarchy (see :ref:`The_Project_Browser`).
+  Open a new window, the :guilabel:`Project` browser, which displays graphically the relationships between each project in the hierarchy (see :ref:`The_Project_Browser`).

 * :menuselection:`Project --> Properties`

-  This :index:`menu <single: menu; project --> edit project properties>` opens a new dialog to interactively edit the attributes of the project (such as tool switches and naming schemes) and is similar to the local toolbar button.
+  :index:`Opens <single: menu; project --> edit project properties>` a new dialog to interactively edit the attributes of the project (such as tool switches and naming schemes) and is similar to the local toolbar button.

 * :menuselection:`Project --> Save project...`

-  Select to :index:`save <single: project; saving>` a single project in the hierarchy after you modified it.
+  :index:`Saves <single: project; saving>` a single project in the hierarchy after you modified it.
 Modified but unsaved projects in the hierarchy have a special icon (a pen mark on top of the standard icon).
 If you'd rather :index:`save all <single: menu; project -->